strizer86/strizer86.github.io/README.md

 Changelog

+1.1.4.0
+- Added "Death" to Wingraptor weaknesses
+- Corrected Moore shop count from 3 to 4
+- Corrected Trench chest count from 5 to 6
+- Corrected Pyramid chest count from 29 to 28
+- Corrected Magisa location HP from 650 to 850
+- Corrected Sol Cannon location HP from 11.5k to 12.5k

 1.1.3.0
 - Added 4x Gargoyle & Void Bosses to Maps (Full/Mid Layouts)
-- Corrected Atmos weakness from Slow to Sleep
+- Corrected Atmos weakness from "Slow" to "Sleep"

 1.1.2.0
 - Corrected Flying Lonka chest count